Sajalagn123/hw14techblog/README.md

 Updated the CSS to make the site look better.

 Added a cookie timeout function that times out the user when they are idle for too long.

+Added an update button for user to update post.